TorchLean

 \forall x\in B,\quad \operatorname{margin}(\operatorname{denote}(g,\theta,x)) > 0

-The important point is not that every model is automatically proved robust.
-The point is that the claim names the graph g, the parameter payload θ, the input region B, the scalar semantics, and the checker or certificate being trusted.
+A robustness certificate in TorchLean is a concrete claim about a graph, a parameter payload, an input region, a scalar semantics, and a checker result.
 The verification entrypoint collects the public verification surface, while the CROWN graph API shows the graph objects used by the bound propagation chapters.

 This is the central API pattern: